-(Posting on good sides of education in Finland; edited and translated from its Indonesian source written by a senior high school student client needing to deliver this in English)
+(Posting on a speech on good sides of education in Finland; edited and translated from its Indonesian source for a senior high school student client needing to deliver this in English)

 Thank you for the opportunity.